truedex-labs/truedex.tokenlist/README.md

 1. Fork this project into your own GitHub repo and clone it locally;
 2. Add your token project folder under "listed", E.g. `xyzt`;
 3. Add copy files from `./listed/hstz` into `./listed/xyzt`;
-4. Update file content accordingly inside your own project folder;
+4. Update file content accordingly inside your project folder;
-5. Commit changes and push to your GitHub remote repo;
+5. Commit changes and push them to your GitHub remote repo;
 6. Make a Pull Request (`PR`) to this project repo;
 7. Wait for this project admin to review and approve your `PR`.
 If need be, make the necessary changes requested by `TrueDEX` project admin.
 8. After your `PR` has been approved and merged into this project repo, your token will be listed on https://truedex.io